CitruzSquared/Eclipse/README.md

 Eclipse calculator programs

 # In common for both:
+Both programs assume zero orbital eccentricity for both the planet and the moon, and also a spherical planet for simplification.
 All times, unless otherwise mentioned, is given in the unit of days.
 Day 0 represents a specific northern vernal equinox, that is assumed to take place at midnight.